 Table of some inappropriate behaviours and suggested sanctions.
-We expect all staff to consider the background of the behaviour and the child, whilst always using their professional judgement.
+We trust all staff to consider the background of the behaviour and the child and the situation, whilst always using their professional judgement.
+The response should always be as immediate as possible and proportional to the behaviour.

-Inappropriate behaviour Suggested/Possible sanction Calling out in class/not responding Minutes off playtime to instructions/low level disruption Being unkind to another child Restorative conversation and possible communication with parents Missed homework Stay in at lunch to complete it Missing PE kit/equipment where Letter or phone call home children have repeatedly not been Aim to provide missing equipment ready for the lesson (This will be for child following liaison with parents) Damaging school equipment Refer to SLT and speak to parents Physical violence towards another Refer to SLT and parents child
+Inappropriate behaviour Suggested/Possible sanction Calling out in class/not responding Minutes off playtime to instructions/low level disruption Being unkind to another child Restorative conversation and possible communication with parents Missed homework Stay in at lunch to complete it Missing PE kit/equipment Letter or phone call home Aim to provide missing equipment for child Damaging school equipment Refer to SLT and speak to parents Physical violence towards another Refer to SLT and parents child